Safe and Dynamically-Feasible Motion Planning using Control Lyapunov and Barrier Functions: C-CLF-CBF-RRT

 \emph{3.
 If unsuccessful, increase feasibility set and recheck:} Otherwise, it updates the set of extended class $\Kc_{\infty}$ functions and the function $W$ in a way that increases the feasible set of~\eqref{eq:opt-pb-xnear-compat-check}, and performs again the same check about its feasibility.
-In every subsequent iteration, we use a new $W$ obtained by multiplying the previous one by a constant factor $\sigma\in(0,1)$, and use linear extended class $\Kc_{\infty}$ functions $\alpha_l(s) = \alpha_{0,l}s$ with the parameter $\alpha_{0,l}$ being multiplied by a constant factor greater than $1$ at every iteration.
+In every subsequent iteration, we use a new $W$ obtained by multiplying the previous one by a constant factor $\sigma\in(0,1)$, and use linear extended class $\Kc_{\infty}$ functions $\alpha_l(s) = \alpha_{0,l}s$ with the parameter $\alpha_{0,l}$ being multiplied by a constant factor $\bar{\sigma} > 1$ at every iteration.
 With this choice, the objective function $\Phi$ of~\eqref{eq:r2-clf-bncbf-compat-check-general} does not decrease at any point, which means that the value of $\zeta_1$ remains the same but the condition $\zeta_2 \geq 0$ becomes easier to satisfy, which makes it easier for \texttt{COMPATIBILITY} to return a value of \texttt{True}.
 If after $\tau$ of those updates the function still has not returned a value of \texttt{True}, it returns a value of \texttt{False}.
+We can also employ other heuristics to make it even easier for \texttt{COMPATIBILITY} to return a value of \texttt{True}.
+For example, instead of using constant factors $\sigma$, $\bar{\sigma}$, one can increase such factors at every iteration.